v-rajagt/IntuneDocs/intune/protect/windows-hello.md

 ## Windows Holographic for Business support

-Windows Holographic for Business supports the following Windows Hello for Business settings:
+Windows Holographic for Business supports the following settings for Windows Hello for Business:

 - Use a Trusted Platform Module (TPM)
 - Minimum PIN length